 Phase 4: Transition to the 16-bit Era and the NES Legacy

 By the late 80s and early 90s, the technology behind video game consoles was rapidly advancing.
-The 8-bit era, dominated by the NES, was giving way to the 16-bit era.
+The 8-bit era, dominated by the NES, gave way to the 16-bit era.
 While Nintendo had a spectacular run with the NES, they realized they needed to innovate to stay ahead.
 They had already set their sights on the future – the Super Nintendo Entertainment System (SNES).

 Nintendo launched the SNES in 1990, bringing superior graphics, sound, and gameplay capabilities to the gaming market.
 Titles like ‘Super Mario World,’ ‘The Legend of Zelda: A Link to the Past,’ and ‘Street Fighter II’ showcased the new console’s capabilities and took the gaming experience to a new level.